StartaleLabs/scs-aa-demo-ui/README.md

 2. **Create a Smart Account and a client**

-   - Utilize `startale-aa-sdk` to instantiate a smart account.
+   - Utilize `@startale-scs/aa-sdk` to instantiate a smart account.
    - Use `window.ethereum` provider as a signer
    - for backend use a different `signer` instance (f.ex. `viem`'s local wallet)
    - use `createSmartAccountClient` for further interaction with the account